LAST EDIT September 25, 2017

-Also the security business owner may chose to work one of his own standing posts.
-This allows him to continuing earning an income without building in a overhead for his own salary.
+Also the security business owner may choose to work one of his own standing posts.
+This allows him to continue earning an income without building in overhead for his own salary.
 Using this strategy he keeps upfront costs low while he builds his company.

 Here is a breakdown of the minimum required upfront cost.

 The majority of a new security agency's costs are related to insurance.

 The company must purchase general liability insurance, workers' compensation insurance and pay unemployment insurance withholdings.

 Insurance costs will vary by location but it isn't unreasonable to price in $500 per month.

 Thus, if the agency starts with just one eight-hour nightly onsite client it will divide the 240 hours of monthly onsite work into $500 to determine the per-hour charge necessary to pay the insurance bill.